-A girl named Nyangandi, who lived near the Ogowe River, West Africa, one Saturday came in her canoe with two bunches of plantains to sell to the missionary.
-When she was going away Mrs. Batchelor, the missionary's wife, said to her: "Now, you must not forget that to-morrow will be the Sabbath day, and you have already promised to come every time."
+A girl named Nyangandi, who lived near the Ogowe River, West Africa, one Saturday came in her cance with two bunches of plantains to sell to the missionary.
+When she was going away Mrs. Batchelor, the missionary's wife, said to her: "Now, you must not forget that to-morrow will be the Sablath day, and to-morrow will be the Sabbath day, and you have alteady promised to come every time."
 "Yes," said the girl, "I will surely come if I am alive."
-And so she did, but no one knew how she got there, until, at the close of the service, she told the girls that in the night her cance had been stolen, and none of her friends would lend her one; but she had prom ised to come to church, and so she felt she must.
+And so she did, but no one knew how she got there, until, at the close of the service, she told the girls that in the night her canoe had been stolen, and none of her friends would lend her one; but she had promwould lend her one; but she had prom-ised to come to church, and so she felt she must.
 She swam all the way.
-The current was swift, the water deep, and but by swimming diagonally she suc ceeded in crossing the river. - New York Observer.
+The current was swift, the water deep, and the river fully a third of a mile wide; but by swimming diagonally she suc-ceeded in crossing the river.-New York Observer.